perminder-klair/cms-core/README.md

 ------
 Get database from: /protected/data/

-Note: Make following directories writable 0777:
+Note: Make sure following directories are writable to 0777:
 /files
 /cache
 /protected/runtime

 For local environment change database config in:
 /protected/config/dev.php

 For live environment change database config in:
 /protected/config/web.php

-Default logins to admin panel are: admin / admin
+Login to Admin Panel by visiting: www.yoursite.com/admin/login and logins are: admin / admin